Module 4.2: OPA & Gatekeeper

 Overview

 Section titled “Overview”“Trust but verify” doesn’t work in Kubernetes—you need “deny by default, allow explicitly.”
-This module covers Open Policy Agent (OPA) and Gatekeeper for policy-as-code admission control, ensuring every resource that enters your cluster meets your security and compliance requirements.
+This module covers Open Policy Agent (OPA) and Gatekeeper for policy-as-code admission control, helping you enforce security and compliance requirements on the Kubernetes resources your policies match.

 What You’ll Learn: